 Describe the State Program addressed by the Method of Distribution: Within the Priority Needs to Reduce Homelessness, ESG funds will support activities that provide a comprehensive approach to address the needs of people who are homeless or at risk of homelessness in Montana.
-These activities are intended to: assist in the prevention and alleviation of homelessness; provide temporary and/or permanent housing for persons who are homeless; and to encourage the development of projects that link housing assistance programs with efforts to promote self-sufficiency.
-The MTCoC system has been development to help ensure that people who are homeless or at risk of homelessness are able to access needed emergency shelter, street outreach, homelessness prevention, and rapid rehousing services statewide.
+These activities are intended to assist in the prevention and alleviation of homelessness; provide temporary and/or permanent housing for persons who are homeless; and encourage the development of projects that link housing assistance programs with efforts to promote self-sufficiency.
+The MTCoC system has been developed to help ensure that people who are homeless or at risk of homelessness are able to access needed emergency shelter, street outreach, homelessness prevention, and rapid rehousing services statewide.

-Describe all of the criteria that will be used to select applications and the relative important of these criteria: Needs assessments and strategic planning are conducted by the HRDCs to ensure the best alignment of resources available with the needs of low-income people within the services area and the agencies' ability to provide specific services and the expected outcomes.
+Describe all of the criteria that will be used to select applications and the relative important of these criteria: Needs assessments and strategic planning are conducted by the HRDCs to ensure the best alignment of resources available with the needs of people of low-income, within the services area and the agencies' ability to provide specific services and the expected outcomes.
 Partnerships with other organizations are considered essential to eliminate duplication of services to best meet the needs within the communities.
 Funding is provided to emergency shelters operating in the various service areas.
-Reporting of services and outcomes are submitted annual to the National Association of State Community Service Providers (NASCSP) and reported to Congress as part of the Community Service Block Grant (CSBG) Program.
-The ESG Program Policy Manual is available on the MDPHHS website at http://dphhs.mt.gov/Portals/85/hcsd/documents/ESGPolicyManual.pdf.
+Reporting of services and outcomes are submitted annually to the National Association of State Community Service Providers (NASCSP) and reported to Congress as part of the Community Service Block Grant (CSBG) Program.
+The ESG Program Policy MDPHHS Manual is available the website on at http://dphhs.mt.gov/Portals/85/hcsd/documents/ESGPolicyManual.pdf.

-Describe how resources will be allocated among funding categories: For Plan Year Three, the State of Montana will allocate the amount of \$50,528.35 to Administration, \$67,373.65 to HMIS, and \$555,836 to Program specific activities or a total of \$673,738.
+Describe how resources will be allocated among funding categories: For Plan Year Four, the State of Montana will allocate the amount of \$50,827 to Administration, \$67,771 to HMIS, and \$559,106 to Program specific activities for a total of \$677,704.